 The informal trade market size is estimated to be worth around $7.4 billion for most African countries(Based on assumptions and reading on internet articles).
 Banks have a restrictive approach when it comes to onboarding customers.
 When one approaches a bank with a request, be it a new account opening or a loan request, they are subjected to rigorous checks and processes which frustrate would be customers.
 This “who is eligible to be my customer” approach results in a low onboarding rate for banks.

 MNOs, on the other hand, use a “please be my customer” approach which proves to be a hit as they onboard multiple subscribers daily.
 For this reason, MNOs are more inclined to tap into both the formal and the informal sectors of the economy while banks concentrate on the formal sector.
 Informal sectors prove to be more profitable than formal sectors because they push high volume, low-value transactions.

 The restrictive KYC requirements can also be applied in a tiered approach depending on the value at risk and the transactional volume of the account.
 A number of banks in Africa have embarked on agency banking to increase their footprint in the operating countries.
 MNOs through underlying banks have started giving instant loans using online credit rating systems basing on credit data, transactional data, tenure with the MNO, daily spend and other conditions.
 Banks take days to approve loans as they have a low-risk appetite.

-The telecoms business is also characterised by a high rate of churn as subscribers switch operators looking for favourable deals.
+The telecoms business is also characterized by a high rate of churn as subscribers switch operators looking for favorable deals.